sebs/advanced-xp/agenda.md

 Learning Points

 * The agile Manifestos Values and Priciples are a "guiding light"
-* Kaizen, Inspect and adapt are not only in Retrospectives
+* Kaizen, Inspect and Adapt are not only in Retrospectives - They are a everyday Practice for everyone
 * Values and Priciples in the context of the company
 * Lean Wastes are important for everybody.
 Devs can show management where waste occurs